Modeso/ModesoWheel/README.md

 - Set it's Custom Class to ModesoWheel.
 - Take an IBoutlet refrence for wheel view.
 - Set up wheel view constraint to have a height constraint.
-- Take an IBoutlet refrence for wheel view height constraint.
+- Take an IBoutlet refrence for wheel view height constraint to set it's constant value with value returned in "resizeWheel(_ view: ModesoWheel, to height: CGFloat)".

 You can set the following values using StroyBoard properties or from code:
 - title: string value that presents the title of data.